echiou/echiou.github.io/blog/_posts/2017-01-08-coffee-chatter-korea.md

 ![][Anthracite-2]

-As I mentioned before, cafes are viewed as meeting spaces, and thus seating and meeting space is limited.
-To remedy some of this, some cafes offer 1-2000 won discounts if you order your coffee to-go instead of for drinking there.
+As I mentioned before, cafes are viewed as meeting spaces, and thus seating space is limited.
+To help remedy this, some cafes offer 1-2000 won discounts if you order your coffee to-go instead of for drinking there.
 Anthracite was one of those, and so I got my favorite cup of coffee in Korea (I forget exactly what it was, but I want to say it was an Ethiopian) for only 3000 won (~2.50 USD).

 ![][Anthracite-3]